 You can buy crystals almost everywhere lately.
 Even my local toy store and book store has a crystal section.
 I wasn’t kidding when I mentioned they are all the rage!
 I really like taking my kids into crystal specialty stores and letting them pick their own crystals.

 There are also lots of great books on crystals and rocks to help build in some research into your gridding efforts.
+Here are some of my favourites:

 Using a crystal grid can be an incredible way for a child or teen to foster positive mental health.
 Give it a try, use one of our free templates and some rocks you find in nature and see how it makes your child feel.